Sale DatesForeclosure Online Auction

 Additional information & sample forms regarding the judicial sales procedure can be found in chapter 45.031 of the Florida Statutes.
 Refer to web links or click here for Florida Statutes.
 Everyone participating in a foreclosure sale proceeding should be aware of the Florida law.

-- All interested parties are responsible for obtaining any information they might need regarding the location, description, value and/or quality of title prior to attending the sale.
+- Foreclosures are a BUYER BEWARE!
+All interested parties are responsible for obtaining any information they might need regarding the location, description, value and/or quality of title prior to attending the sale.
 The Clerk does not make any representations regarding the quality of title or the existence of liens.
+All properties are sold “AS IS”.

-- The balance of the bid amount, along with the Clerk’s fees must be paid within 24 hours of the sale.
-There are no exceptions.
-Payments may be made in the form of cash, certified/cashier’s check or wire transfer.
-All checks should be made payable to the Flagler County Clerk of Court.
-If final payment is not received within 24 hours of the sale, the Clerk of Court will re-advertise the sale and pay all cost of the sale from the deposit.
+- The balance of the final bid amount, along with the Clerk’s fees and doc stamps must be in your bidder account within 24 hours of the sale.
+Be sure to check your invoices on Real Auction to pay your fees via your bidder account.
+If final payment is not received within 24 hours of the sale, the Clerk of Court will issue a Certificate of non-Sale, plaintiff will re-advertise the sale and pay all cost of the sale.
 Any remaining funds shall be applied toward the judgment.
-Please note: Doc Stamps are to be paid by a separate payment.
-(See #7)

 - All final bid amounts are deposited into the registry of the Court.
 Registry fees are assessed per Florida Statute 28.24 in addition to the bid price.
 The registry fee is 3% of the first $500.00, 1.5% of the balance of the total bid.
 Clerk’s registry fees will not be refunded.